leolion3/Portfolio/CustomCommands/README.md

 ## Features

+## Requirements

+For the python scripts to work, pyperclip and hashlib need to be installed.
+A requirements.txt file is available in the Scipts subdirectory.
+For the password vault to work, check out <a href="https://github.com/leolion3/Portfolio/tree/master/Python/PasswordVault">its page</a>

 ### Git Shortcuts

 Note: the use of the world "params" is used to showcase that the given command can receive parameters.